kelli-gallacher/population-doubling/README.md

 ## &#128300; About

-This script is designed to be a speedy tool to calculate the population doubling level (**PDL**) from cell culture experiments with **two** conditions.
+This script is designed to be a speedy tool to calculate the population doubling level (**PDL**) of cells grown in **two** different conditions,, providing an insight into differences in growth rates.

 In addition to calculation, the script will also generate graphs and perform regression analysis.

 The [sample data](https://raw.githubusercontent.com/kelli-gallacher/population-doubling/refs/heads/main/SampleData.csv) is taken from an experiment using a human keratinocyte cell line (referred to as 'MEM' in the data).
 The two conditions the cells were grown in are control ('CON') and with a Rho-kinase inhibitor ('ROCKi').

-The number of cells retrieved and seeded was recorded every week.
+The number of cells retrieved and seeded was recorded every passage.
 These values can be used to calculate the PDL, using the below equation:

 > **PDL = PDL<sub>0</sub> + 3.22 * (log<sub>Cf</sub> - log<sub>Ci</sub>)**
 >
-**PDL** initial population doubling level **C<sub>i</sub>** Initial cell number seeded **C<sub>f</sub>** Number of cells retrieved
+**PDL<sub>0</sub>** Population doubling level at seeding* **C<sub>i</sub>** Initial cell number seeded **C<sub>f</sub>** Number of cells retrieved

+**NB: For the first passage, PDL<sub>0</sub> is set as 0.*

 If you are interested, this [article](https://www.roosterbio.com/blog/best-practices-in-msc-culture-tracking-and-reporting-cellular-age-using-population-doubling-level-pdl-and-not-passage-number/) provides a more in-depth overview of PDL.